Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

     - Took the opportunity to provide a less bugged freeze time that can resist to server reboot (optional)
     - Fixed the login weather bug by not fixing Funcom code.
 Yes, dark rituals were involved.

+`0.6.10`
+- Added new weather settings to configure weather chances and wind strength
+- Added a new option to scripted chest to only check rules once every new kit spawn

 # Changes
 `0.6.0`